jeanfortheweb/yaacl/README.md

 yarn install @yaacl/core @yaacl/memory-adapter
 ```

-2. Create a yaacl and use it.
+2. Create a yaacl and use it:

 ```js
 import { create as createYaacl, Privileges } from '@yaacl/core';